GempollAI/LooseControlNet/README.md

 anywhere (e.g. A1111's WebUI or ComfyUI) you can use `ControlNet-depth` to loosely control image generation using depth images.

+[Example folder](./loose_controlnet_example) contains an simple workflow for using LooseControlNet in ComfyUI.

 ## Contributing

 If you like it, you can contribute by: